 Whether you currently live at the ocean’s edge or miles away, coastal decorating is the perfect way to recapture that dreamy memory.
-If you love this laid-back look but are stumped as to where to begin, these ideas may just be the impetus you need to create coastal style for your home.
+If you love this laid-back look but are stumped as to where to begin, these ideas may be the impetus you need to create a coastal style for your home.

 Your best bet is to start with a subdued color palette.
-Think of the color combinations you find at the beach—blue-green water, crystal blue sky, white and gray clouds, neutral sand and peachy pink seashells.
-White, off-white, beige, gray or blue-gray are safe choices for large expanses of wall.
+Think of the color combinations you find at the beach—blue-green water, crystal blue sky, white and gray clouds, neutral sand, and peachy pink seashells.
+White, off-white, beige, gray, or blue-gray are safe choices for large expanses of wall.
 Since beach sand is typically neutral in hue, selecting a light floor color makes the most sense for your coastal interior.

 Add a secondary or tertiary color to give your rooms visual depth.
-You can get more adventurous with accent colors, but remember a little goes a long way.
-If you like vibrant color, splashes of red, orange or lime green are reminiscent of colorful beach umbrellas.
+You can get more adventurous with accent colors, but remember, a little goes a long way.
+If you like vibrant color, splashes of red, orange, or lime green are reminiscent of colorful beach umbrellas.
 Or, you can use more intense variations of your primary color palette to create a soothing and sophisticated beach retreat.

 Your artwork doesn’t necessarily have to be a literal translation of a coastal environment.
-However, if you find a local artist that specializes in beach scenes, by all means pick one that you love.
+However, if you find a local artist that specializes in beach scenes, by all means, pick one that you love.
 As long as the art on your walls ties into the colors you have chosen for the room, you are good to go.

 Turn an old couch and chair into something wonderful by using slipcovers.
 Slipcovers evoke effortless beachside style while giving older upholstered furniture a new life.
 Denim or cotton duck or canvas in a natural color gives furniture a welcoming look and comfortable feel.
-You can purchase the ready-made variety, hire a workroom to sew custom fitted slipcovers or make them yourself—provided you are a skilled seamstress.
+You can purchase the ready-made variety, hire a workroom to sew custom-fitted slipcovers, or make them yourself—provided you are a skilled seamstress.

 Pillows are a fun way to add color to your room.
 Buy pillow covers and down inserts so you can easily switch them out when you’re ready for a change.